DEFRA/defra-ai-legacy-modernisation/playbook/pages/getting-started/workflow.md

-    D --> E["🤖 Prompt to test understanding of documentation"] E --> F["🤖 Prompt to create high-level overview of system"] F --> G["🤖 Prompt to create epics and user stories"] G --> H["🤖 Take user stories and prompt to generate code and tests"] H --> K["🧑‍💻 QA / testing with SME and end-users"] K --> J["🏛️ Deploy to Defra CDP"]
+    D --> E["🤖 Prompt to test understanding of documentation"] E --> F["🤖 Prompt to create high-level overview of system"] F --> G["🤖 Prompt to create epics and user stories"] G --> H["🪄🤖 Take user stories and prompt to generate code and tests"] H --> K["🧑‍💻 QA / testing with SME and end-users"] K --> J["🏛️ Deploy to Defra CDP"]